jack126guy/essentialgit/essential git.md

 (If you cloned from a repository, Git has already fetched commits from it and created the remote-tracking branches starting with `origin/`.)

 Most likely, the remote includes commits from other contributors, so you should include them in your own work.
 Git won't let you put your work into the remote if it doesn't include other contributors' work as well.
-To include their work, merge "ourproject/master" into "master".
+To include their work, merge `ourproject/master` into `master`.
 Afterwards, your repository will look like this:

     1 - 2 - 3 - 4 - 5 - 6 - 7 - 9 - 10 - 11 <- ourproject/master
                          \               / \